Former Red Wings defenseman Jakub Kindl details more Mike Babcock mind games

 Kindl’s testimony is far from the only criticism Babcock has received from his time in Detroit.
 Johan Franzen, who won a Stanley Cup with the Red Wings in 2008, called Babcock the worst person he's ever met.
 During a 2019 interview with the Spittin' Chiclets podcast, Red Wings star Chris Chelios provided some context as to what would make Franzen say such a statement.

 “[Franzen] was hurt at the time of the playoffs, we lost to Nashville...and some of the things he said to him on the bench,” Chelios explained.
-“I don’t know what he said to him behind closed doors — but he was blatantly verbally assaulting him during the game
+“I don’t know what he said to him behind closed doors — but he was blatantly verbally assaulting him during the game.

 “It got to the point for Johan — no one really knew he was suffering with the concussion and depression — he just broke down and had a nervous breakdown.
 Not only on the bench but after the game, into the rooms in Nashville.
 That was probably the worst thing that I’ve ever seen,” Chelios said.